-The Office of Environmental Health and Safety is responsible for the development, implementation, coordination and operation of a University-wide environmental health and safety program that is consistent with University policy and procedure, and all appropriate federal, state and local regulatory requirements.
+The Office of Safety and Compliance is responsible for the development, implementation, coordination and operation of a University-wide environmental health and safety program that is consistent with University policy and procedure, and all appropriate federal, state and local regulatory requirements.
 The office's primary focus is compliance with regulations published by OSHA, EPA, and local fire and building codes.
-They also maintain a Material Safety Data Sheet (MSDS) database for all chemicals used on campus and, together with other departments, train the campus community on fire safety and conduct building fire drills.
+They also train the campus community on fire safety and conduct building fire drills.

 The Ohio Department of Environmental and Occupational Health and Safety routinely inspects the campus for environmental and safety concerns.
 Physical Plant maintains University buildings and grounds, and regularly inspects facilities and promptly makes repairs to ensure safety and security.
 Xavier University Police work with both units to respond to reports of potential safety and security hazards, such as broken windows and locks, and help maintain adequate exterior lighting and safe landscaping practices.